 - Achieve a minimum cumulative grade point average of 2.00 for courses required in his/her major and offered by the major.
 In the Business majors, the minimum average 2.00 GPA must also be attained in all concentration courses.
 Some majors, such as Education, Health Science, Medical Studies, and Nursing, require a higher GPA as a component of their progression policies and/or as a prerequisite to their professional phases.
 For more information about these requirements, please see the individual Programs of Study by Division .

-- Ordinarily, complete a minimum of 15 courses at DeSales University.
+- Ordinarily, complete a minimum of 15 courses of three or more credits at DeSales University.

 It is the student’s responsibility to see that all of the graduation requirements are fulfilled.